-If you’re tired, achey all the time and generally feeling unwell, you could be in need of more vitamin D. Vitality’s Head of Clinical Services, GP Dr Dawn Richards, gives us the lowdown on the latest vitamin D advice and whether you need more.
+If you’re tired, achy all the time and generally feeling unwell, you could be in need of more vitamin D. Vitality’s Head of Clinical Services, GP Dr Dawn Richards, gives us the lowdown on the latest advice and whether you need more.

-Earlier this year, new government guidelines advised us all to consider taking a vitamin D supplement.
-But what sparked the change and how do you know if you need more of the ‘sunshine vitamin’?
+Government guidelines advise us all to consider taking a vitamin D supplement.
+But how do you know if you need more of the ‘sunshine vitamin’?
 Here are all the facts you need…

 What is vitamin D and what does it do?

 Vitamin D helps us to absorb calcium and phosphate and is vital for building strong bones, teeth and muscles.
 If deficient, children can develop bone deformities such as rickets, while adults can get osteomalacia, a condition that softens bones.
 Vitamin D deficiency has been linked to a growing list of other conditions such as cancer, multiple sclerosis, cardiovascular disease and seasonal affective disorder (SAD) but the government’s Scientific Advisory Committee on Nutrition recently concluded that as yet there isn’t enough evidence to fully support these claims.